Living in diverse communities across the US, our staff understands sustaining a strong working team is imperative to success.

 Robette has been Executive Co-Director and a Core Organizer/Trainer since 2002.
 Prior to that she was an antiracism program coordinator for the Unitarian Universalist Association’s (UUA) Faith In Action Department, providing training, technical support and advocacy for the Journey Toward Wholeness antiracism initiative.
 As a Karuk Indian, Robette brings a specifically indigenous perspective to antiracism organizing.
 She is a founding member and past president of Diverse & Revolutionary UU Multicultural Ministries (DRUUMM), the continental support and advocacy organization for UUA People of Color.
 She is currently Board President of Oyate, a Native American resource and advocacy organization.

-Joy has been the Director of Organizing and Training for Crossroads since 2011 and has been a Core/Organizer Trainer since 2008.
-She has her Bachelor’s degree in Spanish Education and her Master’s in Socio-cultural Studies in Education, both from Western Michigan University (WMU).
+Joy Bailey is a national organizer for Crossroads Antiracism Organizing & Training as well as the co-program coordinator for Chicago ROAR, a regional program of Crossroads.
+She has been a Core/Organizer Trainer since 2008.
+Joy has her Bachelor’s degree in Spanish Education and her Master’s in Socio-cultural Studies in Education, both from Western Michigan University (WMU).
 Formerly, Joy taught high school Spanish for six years in Kalamazoo Public Schools (KPS) and also taught courses on race and racism in education at WMU.
-Joy has been doing local antiracism organizing in Kalamazoo Public Schools since 2001.
-Although originally from North Dakota, Joy currently lives with her spouse in Kalamazoo, MI.
+Although originally from North Dakota, Joy currently lives with her partner in Chicago, IL.

 Director of Management & Resources